You are here

 Dale Stibbs, Pedro Silva Couto, and Frances Verter

-Our first graph shows the number of clinical trials per year performing in vivo gene therapy.
-The number of trials per year has roughly doubled from 2011 to 2019 (from about 60 to about 120 trials) and this growth rate is comparable to the general growth of advanced cell therapy during those years (from about 350 to about 750 trials).
-Whereas, the number of CAR-immunotherapy trials increased 25 -fold over the same timeframe (from 9 in 2011 to 251 in 2019).
+The first graph shows the number of clinical trials per year performing in vivo gene therapy.
+We believe this is the first time anyone has published a timeline of in vivo gene therapy alone.
+The number of trials per year has roughly doubled from 2011 to 2021 (from 52 to 112 trials).
+This is comparable to the growth of the overall field of advanced cell therapy during those years seen in the database of CellTrials.org (from 346 to 773 trials).
+Whereas, the number of CAR-immunotherapy trials increased 29 -fold from 2011 to 2021 (from 9 to 262 trials).

 - Ginn SL, Amaya AK, Alexander IE, Edelstein M, Abedi MR. Gene therapy clinical trials worldwide to 2017: An update.
 Journal of Gene Medicine 2018; 20(5):e3015